 - Phys 499 (6 units max) Independent Study with Faculty

-as long as 3 units include an Advanced Lab, or Phys 499 Independent Study performing laboratory research.
+which must include 3 units of either Advanced lab or 499 Independent Study, performing laboratory based research.

 - Next >>